-With an unusually warm spell striking the UK of late – and hanging around – you might not think the increased temperatures will have too much of an effect on your car.
+With the hot weather hitting the UK you might not think the increased temperatures will have too much of an effect on your car.
 However, it is essential to regularly check and top up your engine coolant level when needed.
 Don’t dismiss the warm weather’s impact on your vehicle, as letting your engine coolant level drop too low could have disastrous consequences.

 Burning petrol or diesel in an engine releases a lot of energy, which means your motor’s exhaust gases are super-hot when they exit the engine – over 1,000 degrees C in some cases.That means the metal heats up rapidly.
 If the engine block and cylinder head weren’t somehow cooled, the engine could overheat and the metal parts fuse themselves together – that’s why it’s important to keep an eye on your engine coolant levels.
 Especially in summer when your car has to work harder to stay cooler due to a higher outside air temperature.